vlang/v/doc/docs.md

 `-manualfree`, or by adding a `[manualfree]` on each function that wants manage its memory manually.
 (See [attributes](#attributes)).

-Note 2: Autofree is still WIP.
-Until it stabilises and becomes the default, please avoid using it.
-Right now allocations are handled by a minimal and well performing GC until V's autofree engine is production ready.
+> Note: Autofree is still WIP.
+Until it stabilises and becomes the default, please
+> avoid using it.
+Right now allocations are handled by a minimal and well performing GC
+> until V's autofree engine is production ready.

 **Examples**